blocky/attestation-service-examples/coin_prices_from_coingecko/README.md

 Next, we call the `getPriceFromCoinGecko` function to fetch the price of `input.CoinID` in the `input.Market` market using the `secret.CoinGeckoAPIKey` API key.
-Finally, we return the `price` to user by converting its data to fat pointer using the `writeOutput` function and returning the pointer from `priceFunc` to the Blocky AS server host runtime.
+Finally, we return the `price` to user by converting its data to fat pointer using the `WriteOutput` function and returning the pointer from `priceFunc` to the Blocky AS server host runtime.

 ### Step 2: Make a request to the CoinGecko API